Ameen2488/Fitness-Tracker-Analysis/README.md

 ### Stakeholders:
 #### Urška Sršen, Bellabeat’s cofounder and Chief Creative Officer; Sando Mur, Bellabeat’s other cofounder and key team member; and Bellabeat's marketing analytics team.

+## 2. Prepare:

+### The second step for analyzing data is the prepare phase.
+This phase involves determining what data is appropriate for our analysis, ensuring the data is credible and ethical, as well as properly accessing and organizing the data.

+### The data I will be using for this analysis was already provided to me, so I will not be collecting any additional data for this project.
+Knowing where the data is stored and who created it is an important step in validating the data.
+The dataset for this project was created by Möbius and is publicly availble on Kaggle, found [here](https://www.kaggle.com/arashnic/fitbit).

+### The explanation for each measurment in the dataset is present [here](https://www.fitabase.com/media/1930/fitabasedatad).

+### In terms of credibility, on the surface this data shows some concerns.
+For instance, the data only has 30 unique identifiers, which is an extremely small sample of the entire population.
+However, in order to fully assess the validity of this dataset, let's see if it "ROCCCs."
+Below the acronym is filled out, along with a spectrum of ratings where 1 represents a weak aspect of the data and 5 represents a strong aspect of the data.

+ R - Reliability (2 out of 5). : It is unclear as to whether the data collected was randomly distributed.
+In addition, with data collected from only 30 participants, our dataset is quite small and thus possibly not representative of the true population.
+However, the data seems to be collected from a well-established company (see "Cited" below), which lends it some credibility.

+ O - Originality (2 out of 5). : The data was collected from a third-party entity, Amazon Mechanical Turk.
+There is limited information on how the surveys were collected or distributed, so we can not be sure if they are random.
+This could be problematic because of its potential for bias - without random sampling we are not getting a true picture of the overall population.

+ C - Comprehensive (2 out of 5). : The dataset is not very comprehensive - it only encompasses the data from 30 individuals.
+Additionally, with the data being collected only over a span of two months, it is not comprehensive.
+In other words, we are unable to determine whether fitness tech usage changes month-over-month as we are missing 10 months' worth of data.

+ C - Current (3 out of 5). : The dataset was released on Kaggle in January 2021, about six months before writing this project.
+However, the data itself was taken from March 12, 2016 through May 12, 2016.
+This means the data is 5 years outdated and, subsequently, may not be reliable.

+ C - Cited (4 out of 5). : The dataset is cited from a place called Zenodo which, after a brief Google search, seems to be a fairly reputable website where large data can be shared publicly and used by anyone interested in accessing it.
+In addition, the data is said to be collected from researchers (Robert Furberg, Julia Brinton, Michael Keating, and Alexa Ortiz) from RTI International, a well-established non-profit organization providing research and technical services.

+The dataset clearly is not the most comprehensive, so my analysis likely will not fully represent the population.
+The data provided will help identify trends in Bellabeat users specifically, which is what Bellabeat is looking for; however, the analysis would likely be more representative and insightful if used alongside another dataset and/or additional information collected by Bellabeat.

+### After identifying the data' integrity, it is time to prepare the data for analysis.